 Positive psychology does have its issues, in part due to it being a fairly new area of psychology.
-Because it’s newishness, theirs limited available research into all its possible applications.
+Because of its newishness, there’s limited available research into all its possible applications.
 Meaning, some applications are easier to find than others, such as those focusing on hope.

-There’s also the issue with the blurring between scientific inquiry and the self-help movement.
-Due to the marketing of life-enhancing services and goods to the general population (Krentzman, 2013), this area of psychology has become tainted by the stigma of pop-psychology: a view I once held.
+There’s also the issue of the blurring between scientific inquiry and the self-help movement.
+Due to the marketing of life-enhancing services and goods to the general population (Krentzman, 2013), this area of psychology has become tainted by the stigma of pop psychology.
+A view I once held.

 In general, there’s a huge problem with the media taking research out of context to sell magazines and newspapers, but positive psychology seems to have been affected more than most.